qinma/switch-bigtable-config/README.md

 .cbtrc.prod
 ```

-The content inside should look like
+The content inside each file above should look like
 ```
 project = p13n-dev-112818
 instance = p13n-instance-p13n